abbeydoyle/sql-employee-tracker/README.md

 ## Features

-This page features:
+This app features:

 - Keypress function to end process when ‘esc’ is pressed
 - Error messages if no input is given
-- File written directly into user’s system
-- Separate card generation based on employee role
-- Email verification
-- Jest class tests
-- Built in Tailwind CSS
-- Email links for all employees
-- Github portfolio links for engineers
-- Custom Color Themes
+- Add functions for employees, roles, and departments
+- Capability to update an employee's role or manager
+- Delete functionw for employees, roles, and departments
+- Capability to filter employees by manager or department
+- Capability to view the totalized budget of each department

 <!-- If your project has a lot of features, list them here. -->